Tyagi221B/Adaptly/README.md

 ### For Instructors

+**Course Management:**
 Create courses with lectures (markdown-based content with syntax highlighting).
 The interesting part is the AI quiz generation - you can generate multiple-choice quizzes directly from lecture content.
 It works surprisingly well and saves a lot of time.

+**Student Analytics:**
+Track your students' progress across all your courses:
+- View all students enrolled in your courses (aggregated view)
+- Per-student analytics: enrollment count, quiz performance, average scores
+- Detailed drill-down: see individual student progress in specific courses
+- Quiz attempt history with scores and pass/fail tracking
+- Enrollment dates and completion percentages

+Built with MongoDB aggregation pipelines for instant loading even with hundreds of students.

 ### For Students